Last updated : 4/6/2021

-The next stop is England At Home, in Ship Street.
+The first stop is England At Home, in Ship Street.
 They sell funky, unique homewares and gifts, I’ve been shopping here for many years.
 There are two Brighton shops, one on the corner of Prince Albert Street and one opposite.
 They do mail order if you can’t get to the shop, using their website here.

 The Duck House

 The next stop is a relative newcomer, The Duck House in Union Street.
 They are a one-stop-shop for plastic ducks, and what a collection they have!
 There are ducks to suit all tastes, from Darth Vadar and Spiderman ducks to painter-and-decorator ducks.
 Sporty ducks, scooter-riding ducks, teenage mutant ninja turtle ducks – you name it!
 Something for everyone.
 Check out their website here to see just what an amazing range they have!